What to Expect during a Cake Smash with Laura Mares Photography

 During a studio session, you will have a crisp and refined photo gallery where simplicity is highlighted.

 Cake: I often recommend families go for pastels and avoid red and brown icing for their cakes because needless to say…those colors don’t smash well!

-Props: Many parents love to bring their own banners and props (usually party decorations they plan on using at their child’s first birthday party) and dress up their child one up in high fashion!
-Or on the other side, some parents enjoy using a variety of banners, wooden toys, balloons, an antique toy car, and various other props are available for you to choose from!
+Props: Many parents love to bring their own banners and props (usually party decorations they plan on using at their child’s first birthday party) and dress up their child up in high fashion!
+Or on the other side, some parents enjoy using a variety of banners, wooden toys, balloons, an antique toy car, and various other props which are available for you to choose from!
 Be sure to check out a selection of popular props in the photos below.

 Clothing: Additionally, a majority of families choose to have their child in a simple diaper cover to maintain a simple and timeless look.
 Whichever route you choose, I’m looking forward to photographing your child!